rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.** : number --> number --> number

-   Checks arguments are numbers and then applies the JavaScript :code:`**` operator.
+   Checks arguments are numbers and then applies the JavaScript :js:`**` operator.

    :param number X: A Shen number.
    :param number Y: A Shen number.